AlbertoCuadra/Personal_Website/content/talk/ForumDetonation2020/index.md

   city: Tenerife
   country: Spain

-summary: Poster presented in the 11th Mediterranean Combustion Symposium.
+summary: Upcoming talk in the Young Researcher's Forum on Detonation: from Fundamentals to Applications (Season 1 in Fall 2020)
 # abstract: " "

 # Talk start and end times.